fbpx

 • A well-prepared planting hole with compost and slow-release fertiliser is usually sufficient, but you can boost immature specimens with fertiliser applications in spring and again in late summer

 • Neaten the plants by removing spent flowers and stems.
-Tatty leaves can also be cut off.
+You can also cut off any tatty leaves.

 -->